by Taous Dahmani

 Dr Harriet Riches is an art and photography historian..
 After completing her PhD at University College London, she has held various academic posts in universities and art schools, and was until recently Head of Cambridge School of Art.
 Her research focuses on the history and historiography of women’s art and photographic practice.
 Harriet’s research expertise is in the area of feminist art practice and the history of women’s photography.
 She is currently focusing on writing her book which analyses the operation of gender in the historiography and representation of photography (and figure of ‘the photographer’) as medium, practice and technology in cultural discourse.

 Taous R. Dahmani: Where does your interest in photography come from?
 Can you tell me about your first enthusiastic reaction to a photographic work?

-Taous R. Dahmani: You have been interested in gendered art history for a long time (as shown by your review of Modern Women: Women Artists at the Museum of Modern Art (2010).
-But if we consider photography’s history, we are currently living in an interesting moment that tries to shed light on women photographers — often ignored by traditional histories of the medium.
+Taous R. Dahmani: If we consider photography’s history, we are currently living in an interesting moment that tries to shed light on women photographers — often ignored by traditional histories of the medium.
 How do you analyse this phenomenon and how do you see it evolving?

 Harriet Riches: Women have always engaged with photography as scientific, commercial and artistic practice—indeed as we know some of its earliest and most innovative pioneers such as Anna Atkins were women.
 Museums, libraries and local history collections are full of women’s work, which has in the past been dismissed as commercial, domestic, or without artistic merit.
 Their presence was until recently under-valued and certainly under-researched, but now there are fantastic photographic historians who are focused on bringing these stories to light.